Cultural Arts Grant Application

 Each year, the City of Newport Beach distributes funds to arts organizations, enabling them to expand arts programs offered to the local community.
-To apply, arts organizations are required to meet the following criteria and submit a Cultural Arts Grant Application by the September deadline.
-Date for 2013-2014 to be announced.
+To apply, arts organizations are required to meet the following criteria and submit a Cultural Arts Grant Application by the September 27, 2013 deadline.

 ExplorOcean/Newport Harbor Nautical Museum

 ExplorOcean/NHNM recognizes the needs of the community for an increase in educational programming and community cultural events with the launch of Family Fun Zone Fridays.
 ExplorOcean/NHNM developed Family Fun Zone Fridays (FFZF) to create an educational and entertainment ‘weekend launch event’ for families on Friday evenings (5:30PM – 8:30PM) during the year in Newport Beach.
 Launched in June, 2012, guests at FFZF enjoy a mix of hands-on activities, interactive programs, art activities and special performances that will connect them to the living museum in their backyard.
 Family Fun Zone Fridays were developed to meet ExplorOcean/NHNM’s interpretive goal of “creating experience based exhibits and programs that focus on the importance of informal learning while inspiring the visitor into action.”